Gabriel's Rebellion: Influence

 The rebellion was reported in newspapers across the country.
 James Monroe and Thomas Jefferson were concerned about the optics of executing so many people.
 Jefferson said, "The other states & the world at large will forever condemn us if we indulge in a principle of revenge."
 The Federalists argued that the rebellion occurred as a result of the Democratic-Republican Party's support of the French Revolution.

-Fears of an enslaved revolt regularly swept major enslaving communities.
+Fears of servile insurrection regularly swept major slave-holding areas.
 After the rebellion, many enslavers significantly restricted their slaves' ability to travel after a second conspiracy was discovered in 1802 among enslaved boatmen along the Appomattox and Roanoke Rivers.
 New laws were enacted to restrict free blacks and slaves.
 The Virginia Assembly in 1802 made it illegal for free or enslaved Black people to obtain and pilot or navigate a boat.
 Two years later, they could not meet in groups after their work was done or on Sundays.
 In 1808, state legislators banned hiring out of enslaved people and required newly freed blacks to leave the state within 12 months or face re-enslavement.
 The growing population of free blacks had to petition the legislature to stay in the state.